Hekkfern/advent-of-code/README.md

 Features:

 * C++ 20 standard
+* Parsing of the input files, so you can use your own data to solve the puzzles.
 * `CMake`-based project: feel free to split your logic into several files and classes as you wish.
 * Fast compilation with `ccache`
 * Use of native CPU instructions to minimize the execution times.